PinkySan/appveyorExample/README.md

 # appveyorExample
-Example for the usage of appveyor
+Example for the usage of appveyor.
+It is awesome

 ## Vorgehensweise